 An Historic Call for Religious Humanism

 The manifesto’s authors never intended to draft an eternal creed.
-In fact, A Humanist Manifesto was intentionally entitled with an indefinite pronoun (as opposed to a definite The Humanist Manifesto) as an invitation for other humanists to offer subsequent manifestos in the spirit of non-dogmatic dialogue.
+In fact, A Humanist Manifesto was intentionally entitled with an indefinite pronoun as an invitation for other humanists to offer subsequent manifestos in the spirit of non-dogmatic dialogue.
 And so in 1973, in the wake of four decades of brutal global conflicts, the American Humanist Association (AHA) issued another of its own, releasing an updated Humanist Manifesto II and renaming its predecessor Humanist Manifesto I. The AHA board has now declared this document historic, superseded by Humanism and Its Aspirations: Humanist Manifesto III.

 A Humanist Manifesto